UniMelb-Day-Lab/Census_Pop_Size_Pf_Ghana/README.md

 * **MOI**: Multiplicity of infection based on varcoding
 * **MOI_group**: MOI groupings, MOI = 1 or MOI > 1

-This dataset can be used to generate the following figures and tables:
+This dataset represents the underlying source data used to generate the figures and tables listed below.
+In addition, we have provided supplementary source data files derived from this dataset for specific figures and tables where relevant.
 * **Figures**
   * Figure 1 B (see Source Data: Fig1_B_all_prev.csv)
   * Figure 1 C (see Source Data: Fig1_C_age_prev.csv)